Business Academic Handbook

 Graduation

 Students are eligible to graduate upon completion of all academic requirements in their program of study, including co-op placements if applicable, in accordance with the Academic Advancement and Achievement Policy.
-This also includes meeting the minimum Program GPA.
-This minimum Program GPA is listed in the School of Business Progression Requirements Guide.
+This also includes meeting the minimum program weighted average.
+This minimum program weighted average is listed in the School of Business Progression Requirements Guide.
 Students who take longer than the designed program length of time to complete their studies are accountable for completing any new or additional courses that may result due to changes in the program of study.

 Co-operative Education